 Because of my recent move, I had to box up my Cookbook collection.
-(Some people might think I have a cookbook problem, but I look at it more as an “enthusiasm”.)
+Some might think I have a cookbook problem, but I look at it more as an “enthusiasm”.
 There were a lot.
-(I stopped counting at 15 boxes… Tech Guy just shook his head) But in packing them up, I was able to do bit of real sorting, and I noticed that slowly but surely, I’ve managed to collect a lot of German Cookbooks, especially German Cookbooks in English.
+I stopped counting at 15 boxes… Tech Guy just shook his head But in packing them up, I did a bit of real sorting, and I noticed that slowly but surely, I’ve managed to collect a lot of German Cookbooks, especially German Cookbooks in English.
 (I also have quite a few in German… but that’s another story.)

-This list of German cookbooks in English are some of my favorites.
-The ones I reach to most often… the ones I know I can rely on.
-The ones I page through when I’m looking for cooking inspiration!
-(And they are also the ones with the most kitchen splatter on them….)
+This list of German cookbooks in English is made up of my favorites.
+The ones I reach to most often… the ones I know I can rely on and the ones I page through when I’m looking for cooking inspiration!
+And they are also the ones with the most kitchen splatter on them…

 German Cookbooks in English